Pro/dkim-exchange/README.md

 The code for the signing agent is based on the work from  http://nicholas.piasecki.name/blog/2010/12/dkim-signing-outbound-messages-in-exchange-server-2007/

+We recommend to set up SPF (http://www.openspf.org) and DMARC (http://dmarc.org/) too.
+Test your email setup by sending an email to mailtest@unlocktheinbox.com (you will get an automatically generated report).

 ## Supported versions

 The .dll is compiled for .NET 3.5 (Exchange 2007 and 2010) or .NET 4 (Exchange 2013)